Interpretability and usage limitation

 While the token distribution entropy is not a direct measure of abstractness

-- SAE Dead Neuron (almost resolved)
+- SAE Dead Feature (almost resolved)

 Is SAE really meaningful or it is the property of sparse text dataset? (that only single-token features are discovered) I suspect the results are more due to the structure of the transformer itself rather than the superposition in token embeddings, since the comparison between random and intact token embeddings showed similar outcomes.
 This makes me curious about how these findings would generalize to other architectures.